-Student OEN/MIN: Subject/Course/A Iternative Program: Current Level of Achievement: Current Level of Act nievement for Alternative Program: Decree delta covere (if applicable) Prerequisite course (if applicable) Letter grade/Mark Curriculum grade level Corriction grade level Annual Program Goal(s): A goal statem saboul/year in a particular subject, course dent can reasonably be ex pected to accomplish by the end of the The particular subject, course , or anciriative program.
-Learning Expectations Teachir ng Strategies Assessment Methods (List modified/alternative expectations outlink knowledge and/or skills to be assessed, by repo period.
-Identify grade level, where appropriate rting and specific to th are particular to the student e learning expectations) (identify the assessment method to be used for each learning expectation) расам. пастилу угами теме, чтине арфицинал -,1 l
+Student OEN/MIN: Subject/Course/Ai ternative Program: Current Level of Achievement: Current Level of Achievement for Alternative Program: Prerequisite course (if applicable) Letter grade/Mark Curriculum grade level Annual Program Goal(s): A goal statement seboal year in a particular subject, course, o describing what the stur r alternative program. dent can reasonably be ex pected to accomplish by the end of the Learning Expectations Teaching Strategies Assessment Metho (List modified/alternative expectations outlining knowledge and/or skills to be assessed, by reporting period.
+Identify grade level, where appropriate.) ng and specific to the re particular to the student e learning expectations) (identify the assessment method to be used for each learning expectation)